 PhD in Addictions Counseling: Info on Doctorate Degrees

-Unlike 2-year graduate programs in addictions counseling, doctoral programs related to addiction aren't designed to train counselors to work with inflicted individuals.
-Instead, programs like a Doctor of Philosophy (Ph.D.) in Addictions Counseling provide scholars with a comprehensive understanding of the social and cultural causes behind addiction.
-Graduates are then equipped to design and implement more effective means to treat it.
+Unlike 2-year graduate programs in addictions counseling, doctoral programs related to addiction aren't designed to train counselors to work with afflicted individuals.
+Instead, programs such as a Doctor of Philosophy (Ph.D.) in Addictions Counseling provide scholars with a comprehensive understanding of the social and cultural causes behind addiction.

 Students interested in enrolling in a Ph.D. program in addictions counseling must typically first have completed a bachelor's and master's degree program.
 Some schools also strongly encourage doctoral students to have some professional experience working as counselors.
 Incoming doctoral students are often expected to have a solid understanding of which area of addictions counseling and addictions studies they would like to focus.